 There are, however, limits to the confidentiality that can be assured under certain circumstances, such as, but not limited to:

 CMU will maintain information on the number of Reports and Complaints received, as well as documentation of any actions taken in response to recommendations arising out of Complaint processes.
-The Dean of Student Life is responsible for maintaining records of student-to-student incidents.
+The VP of Student Life and Campus Operations is responsible for maintaining records of student-to-student incidents.
 The Director of Human Resources is responsible for maintaining records regarding incidents where staff, faculty, or any others are involved.
 All records will be anonymized and kept confidential.

 CMU reports to the public regarding the education, awareness, training, and prevention initiatives undertaken.
 No details of any Disclosure, Report, or Complaint will be reported publicly.

-Any requests for information regarding the University's activities under this policy can be made in writing to the Dean of Student Life or Director of Human Resources.
+Any requests for information regarding the Universities activities under this policy can be made in writing to the VP of Student Life and Campus Operations or Director of Human Resources.

 CMU is committed to providing resources to Survivors of Sexual Violence.
 CMU is willing to provide resources even if a Survivor chooses not to file a Report or make an official Complaint.
 Information regarding resources can be found in Appendix A.